The Forgotten Toys

-The Forgotten Toys is a 1997-1999 British animated comedy television series based on the children's book The Night After Christmas.
+The Forgotten Toys is a 1997–99 British animated comedy television series based on the children's book The Night After Christmas.
 It was made by Hibbert Ralph Entertainment, featuring the voices of Joanna Lumley and Bob Hoskins.
-It is a poignant tale of abandoned toys who are searching for children to love them.
+It is a poignant and emotional tale of abandoned toys who are searching for children to love them.
 It aired on CITV in the UK, on ABC in Australia.

+The series is available to watch on BritBox and Prime Video.